genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/20_DataTable.md

 ## Data Table Construction
 ![image](/images/DTlimits.PNG)

+The idea of this section is to create a repository for customer data.
+A customer will call in, through a basic IVR look-up we will find the customers information in our data table and be able to present it to the agent via the script we will construct later on.

 For this portion of the workshop we will construct an internal data source, or **Data Table**.
 This data table will serve as the repository containing customer information that we will present to our agents.

 Keeping in mind the base idea of **"Creating more meaningful interactions"**,